gunjan1909/marvel/MCU RESEARCH.md

 - Dark Phoenix☑️
 - The New Mutants☑️

-## OTHERS NON-CANON ✔️
+## OTHERS NON-CANON
 - Agents of SHIELD ☑️
-- Agent Carter ✔️
+- Agent Carter ☑️
 - Inhumans ☑️
 - Cloak and Dagger ☑️
-- Runaways ✔️
+- Runaways ☑️
 - The Gifted
 - Legion

-- ✔️ = Watched atleast once
-- ☑️ = Watched atleast twice
-- ❌ = Not watched yet